oestradiol/VRC-Mods/README.md

 ﻿﻿This repository contains my VRChat mods and fixes. <br>
-Join the [VRChat Modding Group discord](https://discord.gg/rCqKSvR) for official mods and support!
+Join the [VRChat Modding Group (VRCMG) discord](https://discord.gg/rCqKSvR) for official mods and support!

 ## Special Thanks
 Thank you [Nitro. <3](https://github.com/nitrog0d) for the idea on the ToggleFullScreen; <br>